 What does Blessed Art Do?

-Blessed Art does image transfers, acid etching, acrylic painting, inking, distressing, patination, lettering and line art design on 16 and 22 gauge copper.
+Blessed Art does image transfers, acid etching, acrylic painting, inking, distressing, patination, lettering and line art design on copper, aluminum, sterling silver, argentium silver and silver filled.
 These methods capture hearts in particular because the sheen of copper can transform the art to a whole new level.
 Projects are often limitless to the imagination and pictures of desired outcomes are welcome during the design process.
 Line art or vectors (clip art) can be incorporated, but only if it is completely royalty free.

 An image transfer is putting a picture on metal.
 Copper is sanded, cleaned and heated, and then the image is applied.
 There is no embossing or etched design; however it is still a beautiful effect that is unique and affordable.
 This process does not work with all full color or grayscale images because some detail is lost.
 After transferring, the piece is clear coated to protect against aging but could also have a patina if you choose.
 An example of an image transfer is below and is offered on charms and small plaques only.